-Mr. Khan, an international trade lawyer, has more than fifteen years of practical experience in the areas of international trade policy and law advisory.
-He carries an expertise in WTO Laws, which includes Agreement on Antidumping, Agreement on Subsidies & Countervailing Measures, Agreement on Safeguards, General Agreement on Trade in Services (GATS) and TRIPS.
-He also practices the Anti-trust and Competition Law, E-Commerce, Trade Agreements, Dispute Settlement and issues relating to para-tariff & non-tariff barriers.
-Mr. Khan is also working as Chairman of the Standing Committee on WTO Affairs of the Federation of Pakistan Chambers of Commerce & Industry (FPCCI) for the years 2017 & 2018.
-In the beginning of this year, Mr. Khan has been awarded ‘Special Achievement Gold Medal’ by FPCCI in recognition of remarkable contributions over the last year as Chairman of the Standing Committee of WTO Affairs.
-Mr. Khan has an extensive and global advisory portfolio in development of International Trade Management System, International Trade Agreements, Foreign Trade Development.
-Recently, Mr. Khan has been awarded a certificate of completion for the Mastering Trade Policy program, August 17 – 26, 2018, John F. Kennedy School of Government at Harvard University, Executive Education.
+Mr. Khan, an international trade lawyer, has more than twenty years of practical experience in the areas of international trade policy and law advisory.
+He carries expertise in WTO Laws, which includes Agreement on Antidumping, Agreement on Subsidies & Countervailing Measures, Agreement on Safeguards, General Agreement on Trade in Services (GATS) and TRIPS.
+He also practices Anti-trust and Competition Law, E-Commerce, Trade Agreements, Dispute Settlement and issues relating to para-tariff & non-tariff barriers.
+Mr. Khan has served as Chairman of the Standing Committee on WTO Affairs of the Federation of Pakistan Chambers of Commerce & Industry (FPCCI) for the years 2017 & 2018.
+In the year-2018, he has been awarded ‘Special Achievement Gold Medal’ by FPCCI in recognition of remarkable contribution as Chairman of the Standing Committee of WTO Affairs.
+Mr. Khan has an extensive global advisory portfolio in development of International Trade Management System, International Trade Agreements, Foreign Trade Development.
+Mr. Khan has been awarded a certificate of completion for the Mastering Trade Policy program, August 17 – 26, 2018, John F. Kennedy School of Government at Harvard University, Executive Education.
+Recently, Mr. Khan participated in a Executive Education Program on Negotiation (PON) at Harvard Law School, hosted by the Global Business School in Dubai during April 09th – 11th, 2019.
+The PON is a university consortium of Harvard University, Massachusetts Institute of Technology (MIT), and Tufts University, dedicated to developing the theory and practice of negotiation and conflict management.

-In the areas of Antitrust & Competition (merger & acquisition, cartels & restrictive agreements, monopolies and abuse of dominant positions), he has been providing advisory services to clients and suggesting ways and means to comply with the relevant legal provisions of the prevalent law (Competition Act 2010), protecting their interests through invoking the provisions of the law and pleading their cases before the Competition Commission of Pakistan to avoid any likely adverse action against his clients.
+In the areas of Antitrust & Competition law (merger & acquisition, cartels & restrictive agreements, monopolies and abuse of dominant positions), he has been providing advisory services to clients and suggesting ways and means to comply with the relevant legal provisions of the prevalent law (Competition Act 2010), protecting their interests through invoking the provisions of the law and pleading their cases before the Competition Commission of Pakistan to avoid any likely adverse action against his clients.
 He has also been pleading and defending his clients in cases of appeals before Competition Appellate Tribunal.
+He also designed and imparted training on “Competion Compliance Program” to a number of companies in Pakistan.

 Saeed Hasan Khan